LinuxifyMC/.github/profile/README.md

 # LinuxifyMC
-We make Minecraft plugins (for now), and maybe some other things in the future too
+We make Minecraft plugins (for now), and maybe some other things in the future too.